-Information on secondhand smoke, smoke-free housing and Nebraska Clean Indoor Air Act
+Information on secondhand smoke and aerosol, tobacco-free housing policies, and the Clean Indoor Air Act

-Information on tobacco-free policies, the benefits and your bottom line
+Information on tobacco-free business policies, including the health and cost benefits

 Since its inception, the Tobacco Free Nebraska (TFN) program has received various levels of funding in order to do its work.